mikeperry-tor/vanguards/README.md

 ## Running this script directly from git

-**This is the safest option to use, since it avoids allowing pip and/or virtualenv from downloading packages from PYPI without verification.**
+**This is the safest option to use, since it avoids having pip and/or virtualenv download packages from PYPI without verification.**

 0. Retrieve this repository and optionally verify a signed git version tag.
 1. [Install Stem](https://stem.torproject.org/download.html)